-Anthropology 2229F is considered an essay course.
-In order to pass an essay course, the student must exhibit some minimal level of competence in essay writing and the appropriate level of knowledge of the content of the course

-In order to pass this course, students must submit the Final Take Home Exam and submit and receive a passing grade on one of the two assignments.
+Anthropology 2229G is considered an essay course.
+In order to pass an essay course, the student must exhibit some minimal level of competence in essay writing and the appropriate level of knowledge of the content of the course.
+In this course Assignments 1 and 2 are considered essays.
+In order to pass this course, students must submit and receive a passing grade on at least one of the two assignments.